iZettle/api-documentation/pusher-api/tutorials/delete-event-subscriptions.md

     The following example deletes the event subscription `ef64c5e2-4e16-11e8-9c2d-fa7ae01bbebc`.
     ```
     DELETE /organizations/self/subscriptions/ef64c5e2-4e16-11e8-9c2d-fa7ae01bbebc

     ```
 2. Check that the response returns with an HTTP status code `200 OK`.
     * If yes, the subscription is deleted successfully.
     * If no, update the `DELETE` request according to the error message.
+For more information on error messages, see [HTTP status code](../api-reference.md#deleteHttpStatusCode).

 ## Related task
 * [Create event subscriptions](create-event-subscriptions.md)